 The Management Information Systems concentration is designed to prepare the student for organizational roles involving the design, development, and administration of information systems.
 Typical positions include systems analyst, programmer, network administrator, computer consultant, computer applications support specialist.

-Office Information Systems Concentration
+Business Communication and Information Systems Concentration

 Click here to view current and archived UT Martin Catalogs.